Contrast-Security-OSS/workshop/presentation/reveal-hugo/content/m04-cd-pipeline/index.md

 ---
 ### Navigate to your Jenkins folder

-Click through the Jenkins configurations to find the folder with your name for this exercise:
+Click through the Jenkins configurations to find the Workshop folder and then the sub-folder with your name for this exercise:

 {{< figure src="05-jenkins-myfolder.png" style="border: 1px solid #000;">}}